 - Think like a guest

-It’s important to know how it feels to be a guest at your event in order to measure its success.
-So do a walk through as if you were a customer.
-By taking a step back, a good event planner will be able spot any problems naturally and make adjustments quickly.
+It’s important to know how it feels to be a guest at your event in order to measure its success, so it cab be helpful to do a walk through as if you were a customer.
+By taking a step back, a good event planner will be able spot any problems naturally and make adjustments.

 - Team work

 It’s essential to have the support of a great team behind you.
 Have a team briefing before the event to assign responsibilities, delegate details and share the load.